Dhii/map/README.md

 - [`CountableMap`] - An iterable container, the elements of which can be counted.
 - [`AbstractBaseMap`] - Common functionality for maps.
 - [`AbstractBaseCountableMap`] - Common functionality for countable maps.
+- [`AbstractRecursiveMapFactory`] - Common functionality for factories that create map hierarchies from hierarchies of iterables.
+- [`CountableMapFactory`] - A recursive factory that can create a hierarchy of `CountableMap` objects.
+- [`MakeCapableMapTrait`] - Functionality for standardized, normalized creation of maps.
+- [`RecursiveFactoryTrait`] - Functionality for standardized map factories that normalize iterable children into maps.

 [Dhii]:                                             https://github.com/Dhii/dhii